deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

 > **Note!** After the script completes, the node will remain in Kubernetes with the status *SchedulingDisabled*, and in LINSTOR, the node will have the property *AutoplaceTarget=false* set, preventing the LINSTOR scheduler from creating resources on this node.

-To allow resource and pod placement on the node again, execute:
+Run the following command to allow resource and pod placement on the node again:

 ```shell
 alias linstor='kubectl -n d8-linstor exec -ti deploy/linstor-controller -- linstor'